 - Ensure that the box is lifted from the ground to encourage air circulation

 - Place the hen in the new cage and provide it with some food and water

 - Don’t put beddings on the floor

 The goal is to make the hen uncomfortable and let the air circulation cool its body temperature.
 The openness and lack of bedding make the environment dissimilar to what it would get when sitting on eggs.

 Check this too: Onan Generator How to & Troubleshooting Guide

 Keep the hen in the pen for two or three days before opening up.
 If it puffs up its feathers, is still protective and goes straight back to its laying nest, capture it and return it to the nest.
 The brood is broken if it is no longer interested in sitting on eggs.

-At the end of the day, you can only get so many eggs from your chicken in an healthy organic setting.
-Focus on getting the best layer breed, giving it the happiest life possible and enjoy the returns you get.
+At the end of the day, you can only get so many eggs from your chicken in a healthy organic setting.
+Focus on getting the best layer breed, giving it the happiest life possible and enjoying the returns you get.
 If you have the space, you can keep more hens (without overcrowding them) to meet your needs.